 We are interested in investing in graduate researchers (PhD or Masters) that are addressing key areas identified in the COVID response as areas of need.
 These include:

 - Building Resilience Through Predictive Outcome of Impact: Outbreak research and development and include areas of interest including disease diagnostics and epidemiological surveillance in animal or human populations, data sharing and integration, and predictive modeling for health, economic and community outcomes.

 - Creating Agile Platforms for Medical Countermeasures: Development of medical countermeasures (vaccines, therapeutics, diagnostics) utilizing platforms that can cover a broad spectrum against many pathogens or pathogen strains.
 We are also interested in innovations that can address agile or distributive manufacturing of medical countermeasures through rapid prototyping and/or other medical innovations.

 - Understanding social and cultural aspects of infectious disease outbreak response and adoption of countermeasure practices and solutions: The COVID-19 pandemic showed us that technological solutions are not sufficient to drive solutions that resolve or prevent future outbreaks.
 This area of focus recognizes areas of impact that includes socioeconomic, cultural and social aspects of creating resilience and agility to the next outbreak and address equitable solutions to the health and well-being of our citizens and communities.

-This opportunity is supported with generous funding provided by the Anschutz Family Foundation, a private foundation anchored in Denver, Colorado.
+This opportunity is supported with generous funding provided by the The Anschutz Foundation, a private foundation anchored in Denver, Colorado.